Khabbab172/Laravel-Query-Optimization-caching-and-multitanency/README.md

-# Laravel query optimization ,caching and multitanency demonstration
+# Laravel query optimization ,caching and multitanency

 ## Part 1 : Query Optimization
 A common query in our system is slowing down as data grows: